 Existing social media platforms like Facebook or Twitter have photo/video uploading capabilities, but they lack the editing functionalities that have made Instagram famous.
 With Instagram's integration with these popular social media platforms, users can upload their beautifully-edited photos on their favorite social platforms with a single press.

 This move leverages the pre-existing networks of Instagram users, so their peers will know about the app that allows their friends to take such nice photos.

 Systrom reiterated this point during the TechCrunch Disrupt NYC:

-In another article on Forbes, venture capitalist Todd Warren explained that:
+In another article on Forbes, venture capitalist Todd Warren explained:

-Word-of-mouth Pro Tip: Despite trying to build its own community, Instagram chose not to directly modify the existing sharing behaviors of their users.
-People were still used to sharing photos on Facebook, Twitter and Tumblr.
+Word-of-mouth Pro Tip: Despite trying to build its own community, Instagram chose not to directly modify the existing sharing behaviors of its users.
+People were still used to sharing photos on Facebook, Twitter, and Tumblr.

 The key here is to understand your users' habits and see how your product can integrate smoothly with their behaviors.